isomerpages/ura-ilsg-cms/_programmes/LIGHTWAVE: TURNING THE TIDE, PRESENTED BY ALIBABA CLOUD.md

 <br>
 Weekends: Friday and Saturday – 7.30pm to 12am (last experience at 11.40pm)
 <br><br>
 Admission tickets are priced at $5 (inclusive of booking fee).
-Ticket sales will start from 15 May 2023.
+Ticket sales will start from 15 May 2023 via Klook..
 </p>